Looking to change up the look and feel of your front room? Here’s why a window made famous in the Victorian times might be the best choice for you…

 Reputable manufacturers of bay windows provide glass units of an A+ rating which ensures they are sealed to maximise warmth retention.

-Argon gas is sandwiched between the double glazed panes to offer the consumer optimal performance whilst balancing cost.
+Argon gas is sandwiched between the double-glazed panes (see also ‘How Does Double Glazing Work?‘) to offer the consumer optimal performance whilst balancing cost.

 Krypton pushes glazing technology further but comes at a price.